 Northumbria University, Newcastle upon Tyne, UK

-Favourite thing to do in science I love asking questions about biology and doing experiments that no one has ever done before to answer them.
+Favourite thing to do in my job: I love asking questions about biology and doing experiments that no one has ever done before to answer them.
 It’s like piecing together parts of a jigsaw puzzle to figure out how different aspects of biology work!

 I race fruit flies to discover more about how Parkinson’s disease makes brain cells die!